 - Dressing: With a pleasant weather, temperature in Yunnan is moderate in summer, and coat is not needed.
 Dress rather more conservatively, especially as a woman.
 Do not wear over-revealing clothing or expensive jewelry, which may draw unwanted attention.
 Avoid walking alone late at night or in places where you don’t feel comfortable.

 - Luggage Security: Keep an eye on your baggage.
 Don’t get out of the control of your baggage.
 Keep your valuables such as purse, cell phone and camera in a safe place and always pay attention to prevent pickpocketing.
 Don’t leave your luggage with strangers.
 Try not to eat or drink anything from strangers.

-Outside the scenic spots or on the road, there might be some vendors follow you and try to sell you something.
-If you are not interested, just ignore them and keep going.
-Usually they will quickly desist from annoying you.
+- Outside the scenic areas or on the road, there may be some vendors following you, trying to sell you something.
+If you’re not interested, just ignore them and move on.
+In this way, they usually stop annoying you very quickly.

 - Ticket Purchase: In most cases, people who want to buy tickets(no matter train ticket, bus ticket or admission ticket) should stand in a line.
 Some may buy online.
 You are supposed to buy ticket from the formal organizations like scenic spot ticket office, railway station ticket window, bus station ticket window.
 Today, there are many self-service ticket machines at bus terminals and train stations in Yunnan.